-7.2.
-Off Duty Hours
+9.2 Off Duty Hours

-If an employee who has been drinking alcohol or using a drug which may impair the employee's ability to drive or function safely receives a call to return to work during off duty hours, the employee must decline the request to work.
+If an employee who has been drinking alcohol or using a drug which may impair the employee's ability to drive or function safely receives a call to return to work during off duty ours, the employee must decline the request to work.

-7.3.
-Prescription Drugs
+9.3 Prescription Drugs

-Employees using prescription drugs that affect the employee's ability to work safely must inform their supervisor and may be assigned to other appropriate duties or required to take leave.
+Employees using prescription drugs which affect the employee's ability to work safely must inform their supervisor and may be assigned to other appropriate duties or required to take leave.